Messapotamia Lefae (she/her) is a post-gender surrealist, sartorialist, dance artist and chanteux based in Philadelphia, PA.

-Messapotamia Lefae, better known as “Messy,” is a post-gender surrealist, sartorialist, and dance artist.
-Born in Rhode Island, she received dance training at Vassar College (Poughkeepsie, NY), The School of Toronto Dance Theatre (Toronto, ON), Wissahickon Dance Academy (Philadelphia, PA) with Nancy Malmed, and at the Performance Garage (Philadelphia, PA) with Alexei Borovik.
+Born in Rhode Island, Messy received dance training at Vassar College (Poughkeepsie, NY), The School of Toronto Dance Theatre (Toronto, ON), Wissahickon Dance Academy (Philadelphia, PA).

-Lefae has collaborated with songwriter Tom Wilson Weinberg and hosted intimate cabarets featuring local musical talent, as well as in Queer Fiddler.
+She has collaborated with songwriter Tom Wilson Weinberg in intimate cabarets featuring local musical talent, as well as in Queer Fiddler.

 She has performed in local ballet company Pages to Pirouettes.